shiryz/compose-a-composer/README.md

-# Compose a Composer
+# Compose a Composer :musical_score:

 @haydnba and myself (@shiryz) would like to challenge you to write a compose function, we have collaborated to create a fun and easy way to introduce you to this function and all its capabilities.

-### Challenge 1: Build a composer
+### Challenge 1: Build a composer :nut_and_bolt:

 Copy and paste the code below into `repl.it` or an editor you like to work with, you need to write the `compose`'s function code.
-Don't change any of the example code, only change compose itself
+Don't change any of the example code, only change compose itself :memo:

 ```js
 /*